 Onions: Mince up a large yellow onion.
-It will add a lot of flavors and a great texture too.
+It will add a lot of flavors and give a great texture too.

-Second Step: Mix in the garlic and continue cooking for two minutes.
+Step Two: Mix in the garlic and continue cooking for two minutes.

-Third Step: Pour in the crushed tomatoes, Italian seasoning, water, salt, and pepper.
+Step Three: Pour in the crushed tomatoes, Italian seasoning, water, salt, and pepper.
 Then reduce the heat to medium-low and cover with a lid.
 Allow the spaghetti sauce to simmer for 15-20 minutes.

 Note: Stir occasionally, so it doesn’t burn to the bottom of the pan.